Synthetixio/synthetix-v3/protocol/oracle-manager/README.md

 ### External Node

 The External Node allows a custom node to be defined in an smart contract at a specified address.
 This contract must conform to the [`IExternalNode` interface](./contracts/interfaces/external/IExternalNode.sol).
+See the [External Nodes repository](https://github.com/Synthetixio/external-nodes).

 - `nodeType` Value: 2
 - Parameters: